guidytz/SUMO-drivers/README.md

 export SUMO_HOME="/usr/share/sumo"
 ```

-Other options for installing SUMO in different systems can be found in [SUMO's documantation page](https://sumo.dlr.de/docs)
+Other options for installing SUMO in different systems can be found in [SUMO's documentation page](https://sumo.dlr.de/docs)

 ## Usage